Hjalmar Borgstrøm: Biography

 Borgstrøm returned to Norway in 1903, the year in which his symphonic poem for piano and orchestra, Hamlet, premiered to great acclaim in Oslo.
 The soloist at the premiere was the pianist Amalie Müller.
 Borgstrøm and Müller married the following year and she was to become a champion of his works.
 The period between 1903 and Amalie's death in 1913 marked Borgstrøm's most intense period of composition.
 Although, he is primarily known for his symphonic works, written in a late Romantic style with influences of Expressionism, he also composed 45 songs, most notably "Svalerne" (The Swallows), "Rød valmue" (Red Poppy), and "Frossen skog" (Frozen Forest), as well as two operas, neither of which was performed in his lifetime.
 He also became a highly regarded music critic, writing for Verdens Gang from 1903 to 1913 and Aftenposten from 1913 to 1925.

 Borgstrøm died in Oslo in on 5 July 1925 at the age of 61.
 His works were regularly performed until World War II, and were then largely ignored.
 However, the 21st century saw a resurgence of interest in him.
-His two operas finally received their premieres over a hundred years after they were first composed — Thora paa Rimol (Thora of Rimol) in 2002 and Der Fischer (The Fisherman) in 2003.
+His two operas finally received their premieres over a hundred years after they were first composed – Thora paa Rimol (Thora of Rimol) in 2002 and Fiskeren (The Fisherman) in 2003.

+His son was the linguist Carl Borgstrøm.